Category: Estate Planning

 Estate Planning with Step Families

 Four of every ten Americans have at least one step-relative in their family – either a stepparent, a step or half sibling or a stepchild — according to the Pew Research Center.
-The National Center for Family and Marriage Research estimates that about one-third of all weddings in America create
+The National Center for Family and Marriage Research estimates that about one-third of all weddings in America create stepfamilies.
+With that in mind, it may be necessary to approach estate planning with step families.

 Read More »